dogetest/dogeworld/README.txt

 Compatibility
 --------------
-The Ðogeworld Game github master HEAD is generally compatible with the github master HEAD of the Minetest engine.
+The Ðogeworld Game github master HEAD should be compatible with the github master HEAD of the Minetest engine.

 Licensing